 As part of our quality improvement efforts, GlobalHealth recognizes the CMS Hospital Readmissions Reduction Program (HRRP) and Hospital-Acquired Conditions Reduction Program (HACRP) for all lines of business.
-GlobalHealth expects its Contracted Providers to follow established evidencedbased standards of care.
+GlobalHealth expects its Contracted Providers to follow established evidenced-based standards of care.

 Contracted Providers are expected to make medical records and other requested information available to support the review of services rendered.
-The Quality Department will utilize electronic medical record review (EMR) access when possible to complete the reviews.
+Electronic medical record (EMR) access will be utilized when possible to complete the reviews.
+GlobalHealth encourages providers to allow EMR access to facilitate coordination of care, plan operations support in a timely, cost-efficient manner.

-Cases that may be subject to review by the Quality Medical Review Committee include, but are not limited to, reasonably avoidable readmissions, potential coding discrepancies, and clinical concerns such as preventable complications, Never Events (NE) or Serious Reportable Events (SRE) as defined by the National Quality Foundation (NQF) and CMS, quality of care provided, and associated prepayment and post-payment facility and professional claims.
+Cases that may be subject to review, but are not limited to, reasonably avoidable readmissions, potential coding discrepancies, and clinical concerns such as preventable complications, Never Events (NE) or Serious Reportable Events (SRE) as defined by the National Quality Foundation (NQF) and CMS, quality of care provided, and associated prepayment and post-payment facility and professional claims.
 Cases may be referred from, but are not limited to, Utilization Management (UM), Claims, Customer Care, Claims Payment Accuracy, or Compliance Departments, and Members.
-The Committee is comprised of physicians, nurses, pharmacists, and behavioral health clinicians.